List of Dengan Menyebut Nama Allah cover versions: Personnel

-Surat Kecil untuk Tuhan soundtrack version

-Falcon Music collaborated with Purwa Caraka Music Studio Choir to release the choir version of "Dengan Menyebut Nama Allah" on 25 June 2017, along with the 2017 film adaptation of Surat Kecil untuk Tuhan.
-The version is the only choir rearrangement of the song written by Dwiki Dharmawan, since the rest of the songs in the soundtrack are choral versions of Indonesian popular children's songs.

 Dwiki Dharmawan and Jinan Laetitia version

 In 2025, Dwiki performed a cover of "Dengan Menyebut Nama Allah" in a version with Indonesian singer Jinan Laetitia.
 This version combines aspects of orchestral music and contemporary R&B genre.
 It was released on 28 February 2025, along with an accompanying music video produced and directed by Andika Bayu.
 Their version was nominated for Best Islamic Music Production Work at the 28th Annual Anugerah Musik Indonesia.